Market Street Railway (transit operator): Consolidation and decline

 Over the years many independent lines had been absorbed, including the Clay Street Hill Railroad, the San Francisco and San Mateo Electric Railway, the Presidio & Ferries Railway, and the Ferries and Cliff House Railway.
 Ironically the earthquake that brought so many benefits to the company also sowed the seeds of its demise, as the independent Geary Street, Park & Ocean Railway was acquired by the city and became in 1912 the beginning of the San Francisco Municipal Railway (Muni).
 Horsecars were finally withdrawn from city streets on June 3, 1914.
 By 1918, and assisted by the construction of several tunnels under the city's hills, Muni was in direct competition with the URR down the length of Market Street.
 The two operators each operated their own pair of rail tracks down that thoroughfare, which came to be known as the 'roar of the four'.
 The two Market Street Railway tracks were on the inside and the two San Francisco Municipal Railway tracks were on the outside.

 Competition, labor troubles and a bad accident in 1918 led to the reorganisation of the URR, to re-emerge again as the Market Street Railway Company.
-This continued to operate electric streetcars throughout the city, the Powell St. cable car lines, and a growing fleet of buses.
+This continued to operate electric streetcars throughout the city, the Powell Street. cable car lines, and a growing fleet of buses.
 But relations were not good with the city, who controlled their franchises, and on May 16, 1944, after defeating the proposal six times previously, voters elected to purchase the operative properties of the Market Street Railway for $7.5 million ($ in adjusted for inflation) and the company sold all its assets and operations to Muni.